Skip to main content

 Frustrated person calling the landlord after a water leak

 A common retaliation tactic is trying to evict a renter after they complain to a government agency.
-This is called "retaliatory eviction."
-A landlord might also try a rent increase to push out a renter after they request legally required repairs.
-This sometimes is called "retaliatory rent."
+This is "retaliatory eviction."
+A landlord might also try a rent increase to push out a renter after they have made a complaint.
+This sometimes is "retaliatory rent."

-If a landlord-tenant dispute goes south and a tenant decides to inform the authorities, the tenant is protected against the landlord from certain retaliatory activity.
+In a landlord-tenant dispute, if a tenant informs the authorities, the law protects the tenant from specific retaliatory activity.

-The kinds of retaliatory acts covered by most state statutes include:
+The kinds of retaliatory acts covered by most state statutes include the following:

-A tenant must prove that these actions were done in retaliation, of course.
+A tenant must prove that these actions were in retaliation.
 That is where state laws against landlord retaliation come into play.

 It is illegal in almost every state for a landlord to retaliate against you for acting within your legal rights when you: